-"First, catch your chicken!" explained Farmer Bryan Pass, manager at Longdown Activity Farm at Ashhurst near Southampton, to his twelve excited visitors, all young carers from Bethany School in Boscombe, Bournemouth.
-Farmer Pass not only demonstrated the art of catching and holding a chicken safely, he also showed the children that chickens are friendly and happy if they are held properly.
-This was both a unique experience for the group, and a new skill for them to learn.
+"First, you need to catch your chicken!" explained Farmer Bryan Pass, manager at Longdown Activity Farm at Ashhurst near Southampton, to his twelve excited visitors, all young carers from Bethany School in Boscombe, Bournemouth.
+Farmer Pass also showed the children that chickens are perfectly friendly and happy if they are held properly.

-The youngsters had a splendid time with the hens, collecting eggs and carrying them to be boxed, so they could be ready for sale at the farm’s shop.
+The youngsters had a brilliant time collecting eggs from the hens and carrying them to be boxed, so they could be ready for sale at the farm’s shop.
 The children also fed young goats and learned how to bottle-feed kids, and there were shrieks of joy as they climbed on board a trailer for a bumpy ride around the farm.

-The hugely enjoyable day out was organised by the Wessex branch of Variety, and was the first Variety Wessex outing since lockdown restrictions began in March 2020.
+The hugely enjoyable day out was organised by the Wessex branch of Variety, and was their first outing since lockdown restrictions began in March 2020.

 The children were so excited to finally be allowed out of school after such a long time.
 Many of the them had never been to a farm before, and it was amazing to watch them holding the animals and feeding them.